-Sven Anderson is an artist working between Ireland and the US since 2001.
-Anderson’s work explores the act of listening within diverse architectural, physical, social, and emotional contexts.
-His practice is a discursive platform that operates through artistic intervention, academic publication, participatory processes, and interactive design.
-Anderson’s installations and performances are parasitical, feeding off of details of the immediate built environment, the bodies of the audience, and fragments of local history and ecology to suggest emergent, site-specific forms.
+Sven Anderson (b.
+1977) is an artist working between Ireland and the US since 2001.
+Anderson’s practice operates through artistic intervention, participatory actions, collaborative research and interactive design.
+His installations and performances respond to details of the built environment, the bodies of the audience, and fragments of local history and ecology to suggest emergent, site-specific forms.
+Anderson develops projects in which different voices and perspectives surface together, prioritising shared authorship and collaborations that converge on systems articulated in public space.

-His ongoing public art project The Manual for Acoustic Planning and Urban Sound Design received the European Soundscape Award issued by the European Environmental Agency (EEA) in 2014.
-Through this work and other projects, Anderson creates active interfaces between artists, architects, urban planners, and policymakers, identifying spaces for sustainable research and production.
+Anderson’s permanent sound installation Continuous Drift explores new ways of integrating sound in the public realm, situating works from over 30 artists in an active city square.
+His public artworks The Manual for Acoustic Planning and Urban Sound Design (MAP) and The Office for Common Sound (OCS) probe the potential of the artist as urban planner and municipal resource.
+In 2014, Anderson’s work received the European Soundscape Award issued by the European Environmental Agency.
+Through this work with sound, architecture and public space, Anderson creates active interfaces between artists, architects, urban planners, and communities, identifying spaces for sustainable research and production.

 What Superimposes What?
 (John Cage and Morton Feldman @ The OCS)